Sanjay Sharma (serial killer): Early life and first marriage

 Sanjay Sharma was born in 1969 in New Delhi, India, one of two boys in a family with four children.
 When he was five years old, his older brother, Anil, was sent to a boarding school, but despite this, Sanjay constantly looked up to his brother.
 When he became an adult, Anil moved to the United States, where he began a career as a businessman in New York City.
 Eager to join his brother, Sanjay dropped out of school and moved to the city in search of financial opportunities, first living with his brother and then with some friends.
 In order to earn an income, he took on jobs at an electronic store and then a grocery store, for which he was described as a hard worker by Anil.
-While residing in New York City, Sanjay would meet 20-year-old Ecuadorian national Cecilia Mantuano, with whom he began a romantic relationship.
+While residing in New York City, Sanjay met 20-year-old Ecuadorian national Cecilia Mantuano, with whom he began a romantic relationship.

 In 1992, the couple were married, and a year later, Cecilia gave birth to a son, Alexander, at Queens Hospital Center.
 Shortly after that, however, their marriage began to be marked by frequent scandals and threats from Sharma, which resulted in Mantuano seeking a restraining order from the courts.
 By that time, Sharma fled back to India, without officially divorcing his wife.
-He decided to remain in the country and lay low for a while, and during his frequent plane trips between New Delhi and Mumbai, he would become acquainted with 23-year-old Razi Singh, a flight attendant for Jet Airways.
+He decided to remain in the country and lie low for a while, and during his frequent plane trips between New Delhi and Mumbai, he became acquainted with 23-year-old Razi Singh, a flight attendant for Jet Airways.